 Each of us offer a self-determined sliding scale with no income verification.
 We believe in the power of regular care, and making regular healing care more affordable is a primary part of our mission.

 Our sliding scale work in individual sessions is supported by a process similar to our Community Massage Clinics - 5% of every client payment goes into the practitioner’s community fund.
 When you need a sliding scale, you pay what feels right for you that day within the practitioners thresholds, and the community fund ensures your practitioner is well-cared by covering the difference between your payment and their base hourly income.
 All clients contribute to this fund, which means that when you use the sliding scale, you also participate in our mission by helping to make this care more available to your neighbors.

-Free parking is available in a small lot behind our building (driveway on the right side), and on the street.
-For accessible parking and ramp access, please park in the lot behind the building.
+Free parking is available in a small lot behind our building and on the street.
+For accessible parking, please park in the accessible space just off our driveway, between 906 and 904 Broad Street.

 “I feel peaceful, less stress, connected.